vercel-community/rust/README.md

 The _npm_ module `vercel-rust` is implementing an interface which is primarily taking care of spawning a development server, caching between consecutive builds, and running the compilation.
 You can read more about the in-depths of implementing a builder [here](https://github.com/vercel/vercel/blob/main/DEVELOPING_A_RUNTIME.md).

-Note that this dependency **does not** have to be installed manually as it is pulled automatically.

 ### Runtime Crate

 The crate `vercel_runtime` is what you will consume in your Rust functions.
 As the name suggests, the runtime crate takes care of everything that happens during run-time.
 In specific it takes care of creating a [Tower](https://docs.rs/tower/latest/tower/trait.Service.html) service, which expects a specific handler signature.
 The flow of an invocation can be visualized as the following: